sanjirhabib/benchmark/README.md

 #### What it says :

-I initially wrote these tests in 2010s, when it was generally assumed :
+Initially wrote these tests in 2010, when these were generally assumed :

 - lua-jit is the fastest scripting language around.
 Almost as fast as C.
 - Compiled languages like Swift and Go are x10 faster than interpretated languages, like PHP or Ruby